sjbylo/aba/README.md

 # Aba is tooling, wrapped around the agent-based installer for OpenShift.

 Aba makes it easier to install an OpenShift cluster - "Cluster Zero" - into a fully or partially disconnected environment, either onto vSphere, ESXi or bare-metal.
-Because Aba uses the [Agent-based installer](https://docs.openshift.com/container-platform/4.15/installing/installing_vsphere/installing-vsphere-agent-based-installer.html) there is no need to configure a load balancer, a bootstrap node or even require DHCP.
+Because Aba uses the [Agent-based installer](https://www.redhat.com/en/blog/meet-the-new-agent-based-openshift-installer-1) there is no need to configure a load balancer, a bootstrap node or even require DHCP.

-Aba automatically completes the following:
+Aba automatically completes the following for you:
 1. Makes use of any existing container registry or installs the Quay mirror registry appliance for you.
 1. Uses the registry's credentials and other inputs to generate the Agent-based configuration files.
 1. Triggers the generation of the agent-based boot ISO.